bendtherules/bendtherules.github.com/posts/function-name-binding.md

 ## .name

 For both **anonymous** function expression and arrow function, `fn.name` is normally just the empty string  `""`.
-This is rather expected, because JS has no way of inferring or coming up with a reasonable name.
-Example -
+This is rather expected, because JS has no way of inferring its name or coming up with a reasonable name.
+This applies to case  Example -
 ```js
 (function() {}).name // ""
 (() =>{}).name // ""